coderefinery/reproducible-research/_episodes/03-snakemake.md

 objectives:
   - "Get familiar with Snakemake"
 keypoints:
+  - "Hundreds of workflow management tools have been developed to make research more replicable and reproducible"
-  - "Snakemake is a tool to create reproducible and scalable data analyses"
+  - "Snakemake is a comparatively simple option to create transferable and scalable data analyses"

 ---